tsitle/santagger/README-build.md

 ### Bash Scripts for macOS / Linux / MinGW

-For convenience, there are some Bash scripts for building the project on macOS / Linux.
+For convenience, there are some Bash scripts for building the project on macOS / Linux / MinGW.

 Each script can print out a list of available options by using the `--help` option.